The world’s most profitable company is about to go public

 Nope.
 Those two don’t even come close.
 The answer is Saudi Arabia’s state oil company, Aramco.
 In 2018, Saudi Aramco made $111 billion dollars in profit.
 The second-most profitable company, Apple, made $60 billion that year.

 On November 3, Aramco officially announced its plan to go public for the first time in the company’s 86-year history.
+And on November 17, the oil giant announced the company could be valued at $1.7 trillion.
 Energy historian Ellen R. Wald joined Today, Explained to explain why Aramco’s initial public offering (IPO) is such a big deal.

 As the most profitable company in the entire world, she says, the company’s IPO is going to set major records.
 And since it’s the largest oil company in the world, it’s likely that a lot of everyday things we use — from plastic to the energy fueling our cars — touches this company.